Dlut-lab-zmn/Source-attack/README.md

 # Source-attack
 Combine the source forensic and the adversarial attack.
 Give a resonable attack and defensive method for this case.
-## This code is based on the paper 'Adversarial analysis for source camera identification'
+## This code is based on the paper 'Adversarial analysis for source camera identifications'

 It supports:
 - Multi-tasks classification model